2026 Annual Meeting Notice

 Ross currently resides in Palmdale, CA and enjoys spending time with his family, playing tournament golf, and chasing classic cars.

-He and his wife Nicole have two daughters, Bianca and Ciara, and four grandchildren.
+He and his wife Nicole have two daughters, Bianca and Ciara, and five grandchildren.

 FRANK MARSHALL

-Frank joined the Lockheed Missiles and Space Company in 1980 as company counsel after seven years on active duty with the US Army in the Judge Advocate General Corps.
+Frank Marshall joined the Lockheed Missiles and Space Company in 1980 as company counsel after seven years on active duty with the U.S. Army in the Judge Advocate General Corps.
 In 1987 he moved to Litton Industries and in 1994 was elected Corporate Vice President and Deputy General Counsel.
 After the merger in 2001 with Northrop Grumman he was appointed company Vice President, Associate General Counsel and Sector Counsel.
-Frank’s concentration was corporate governance and compliance as well as general business law.
+Frank's concentration was corporate governance and compliance as well as general business law.
 He retired from Northrop Grumman in 2009.
 Frank has also served as Vice Chair, including on the Board of Governors for the Chesapeake Bay Maritime Museum in St. Michaels, Maryland.
-He currently consults on corporate governance matters.
+He currently serves on the Board of Directors of President Lincoln's Cottage and the Board of Advisors of The House DC as well as consulting on corporate governance matters.

 Frank was appointed to the Logix FCU Board of Directors in 2009.
-He has served as Chair, Vice Chair, and also currently serves on the Executive, Management Development & Compensation, and Operations Committees.
+He has served as Chair and Vice Chair of the Board.
+He currently is Chair of the Enterprise Risk Management Committee and serves on the Management Development & Compensation and Governance Committees.

 HOLLY SCHROEDER

-Holly Schroeder is President and CEO of the Santa Clarita Valley Economic Development Corporation.
-Holly works with the dynamic SCVEDC Board of Directors and oversees all operations of the SCVEDC, which provides an integrated approach to attracting, retaining and expanding a diversity of business and industry in the Santa Clarita Valley.
+Prior to moving to DrinkPAK, Holly was President and CEO of the Santa Clarita Valley Economic Development Corporation.
+There she worked with the dynamic SCVEDC Board of Directors and oversaw all operations of the SCVEDC.
+SCVEDC provides an integrated approach to attracting, retaining and expanding a diversity of business and industry in the Santa Clarita Valley.
 She is an experienced CEO and board member with over 30 years of experience helping organizations optimize their operations.

-Holly joined the Logix Federal Credit Union Supervisory Committee in 2017 and was then appointed as an Associate Director of the Board in 2021.
-As an Associate Director, Holly currently serves as a non-voting member on the Operations Committee.
+Holly joined the Logix Federal Credit Union Supervisory Committee in 2017.
+She was appointed as an Associate Director of the Board in 2021 and then a full Board member in 2023.
+Holly currently serves on the Governance and Finance Committees.
 She also serves on the Board of Directors for the Henry Mayo Newhall Hospital.

 Holly has extensive experience in the non-profit, public and private sectors.
 Prior to joining the SCVEDC in September 2013, she served for 8 years as Executive Officer of the Los Angeles Ventura Chapter of the Building Industry Association (BIA/LAV).
 Before that, she worked for nearly a decade at the Oregon Department of Environmental Quality (DEQ).
 Prior to working at DEQ, Schroeder worked in the private sector for Waste Management Inc.